MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-favorite.md

 ## Considerations and limitations

-- At the current time, you can favorite an app and this automatically favorites all the reports and dashboards for that app.
+- When you favorite an app, it automatically favorites all the reports and dashboards for that app.
 It isn't possible to favorite individual app reports or dashboards.
 - Effective January 2022, Power BI Home no longer displays ***tiles*** from your favorited dashboard.

 ## Next steps